artscreator/A-deep-and-Advance-LSTM-Covid19_Prediction_Project/README.md

 The scientists believed that the absence of AI assisted automated tracking and predicting system is the cause of the wide spread of COVID-19 pandemic.
 Hence, the scientist proposed the usage of deep learning model to predict the daily COVID cases to determine if travel bans should be imposed or rescinded

 This is a task to create a deep learning model using LSTM neural network to predict new cases (cases_new) in Malaysia using the past 30 days of number of cases.

+## Data source from:
+GitHub - MoH-Malaysia/covid19-public: Official data on the COVID-19  epidemic in Malaysia.
+Powered by CPRC, CPRC Hospital System,  MKAK, and MySejahtera.